Introduction

 Initial Premium + Initial Bonus + Annual Interest Credits - Withdrawals from your annuity

-Now, for determining the IAV account growth, the annuitant can chose from 1 of the 5 options given by the company:
+Now, for determining the IAV account growth, the annuitant can choose from 1 of the 5 options given by the company:

 “Option 1” is a no-fee option that allows the IAV to grow at a 4% compound interest.